fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 ## Container image analysis

-The new container scanner scans in two steps:
+The container scanner scans in two steps:
 1. The base layer.
 2. The rest of the layers, squashed.